 I’m worried that marriage as the symbol of commitment means other relationships carry the burden of having to explain themselves.
 Is marriage the only path for ethical intimate relationships?
 Is this institution really worth it when it requires us to fit into problematic gendered roles, clean up our sex lives, and make white suburban families?
 I don’t think so.
 Gay marriage has come.
 It has not liberated us.
 Instead, it can limit the very politics we need to make queer lives livable.
 We become limited by the very norms we seek acceptance in.
 To me, questioning the legal, social, and religious norms of marriage no longer looks like “anything goes” but rather a necessary critical location where we seek the humanization of our queerness.

-To learn about the radical politics of our trans, queer, gay, and lesbian activist predecessors always enacts a kind of mourning for me.
+To learn about the radical politics of our trans, queer, gay, and lesbian activist–our ancestors, predecessors, as well as our contemporary siblings–always enacts a kind of mourning for me.
 A desire for that “fuck you” middle finger to the norms that fail us, that send us into exile, that harm us, that traumatize us, that murder us, that fail to recognize our desirous bodies as worthy enough to be called human.
 Marriage forecloses the queer possibilities of a more radical political life.
 Instead of marriage, I want to reclaim that radicalness instead.
 Queer people have always been creative artists, involved in the imaginative work of making new ways of relating to one another possible.
 Of imagining new forms of community, notions of family, and romantic and erotic relationships.